 Large-scale projects and highly scalable parallel applications are characterised by large computing time requirements, not only for short time frames, but often for longer time periods.
-Projects are classified as "Large-Scale", if they require more than 35 million computing core-hours within one year on a GCS member centre's high-end system.
+Projects are classified as "Large-Scale", if they require in total at least 35 million core-hours per year on the GCS member centre's high-end systems.

 For these large-scale projects a competitive review and resource allocation process is established by the GCS.
 Requests for resources below these limits will be accepted by the individual member centres.
 Requests above these limits will be handed over to GCS, handled according to the joint procedures, and will be reviewed in a national context.

 A "Call for Large-Scale Projects" is published by the Gauss Centre twice a year.
 Dates for closure of calls are usually at the end of winter and at the end of summer of each year.

 Eligible are applications from German universities and publicly funded German research institutions, e.g., Max-Planck Society, and Helmholtz Association.

 Current call of 25 July 2016:

 The deadline for applications will be 26 August 2016, 17:00 for the period 1 November 2016 to 31 October 2017.

 For further information on the application procedure for the three supercomputers, see the links in the right column or at the end of this page.

 Leading, ground-breaking projects should deal with complex, demanding, innovative simulations that would not be possible without the GCS infrastructure, and which can benefit from the exceptional resources provided by GCS.